-A full-time non-visiting Officer of Instruction who is not the primary caregiver is entitled to exemption from non-classroom professional duties for the semester in which her or his child is born or placed for adoption or the following semester, upon timely notification of the Department Head and the Dean of the Faculty of an anticipated birth or placement of a child.
-Departments and the College will be responsible for providing whatever coverage of these duties might be necessary.
+A full-time non-visiting Officer of Instruction who is not the primary caregiver is entitled to exemption from non-classroom professional duties for the semester in which the Officer of Instruction's child is born or placed for adoption or the following semester, upon timely notification of the Department Head/Program Chair and the Dean of the Faculty of an anticipated birth or placement of a child.

+Departments/Programs and the College will be responsible for providing whatever coverage of these duties might be necessary.